Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-at2Y5iISicY.md

 # [April 20th, 2021 Livestream](../2021-04-20.md)
 ## Q&A: Will there be any updates after 1.0?
 https://www.youtube.com/watch?v=at2Y5iISicY
-This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: Are there plans after 1.0?](./yt-WYAjX3vphIE.md) [https://www.youtube.com/watch?v=WYAjX3vphIE](https://www.youtube.com/watch?v=WYAjX3vphIE)
+This question was possibly duplicated with a more recent answer: [June 22nd, 2021 Livestream Q&A: After the game fully releases will there be any Updates that add game-altering factory design?](./yt-oVm-OJKlrZM.md) [https://www.youtube.com/watch?v=oVm-OJKlrZM](https://www.youtube.com/watch?v=oVm-OJKlrZM)

 ### Topics